sktime/community-org/events/sktime-community-days-2023.md

 This event provides entry level introductions, tutorials, onboarding, and opportunities to socialize with new and veteran community members.

-The event will also be used to plan the developmet and community roadmap 2023-2024.
+The event will also be used to plan the development and community roadmap 2023-2024.

 ### Code of conduct